MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/approve-change-request-enterprise-mode-portal.md

 The Approvers get an email stating that a Requester successfully opened, tested, and submitted the change request to the Approvers group.
 The Approvers can accept or reject a change request.

 **To approve or reject a change request**
-1. The Approver logs onto the Enterprise Mode Site List Portal, **My Approvals** page.
+1. The Approver logs onto the Enterprise Mode Site List Portal, **All Approvals** page.

-   The Approver can also get to the **My Approvals** page by clicking **Approvals Pending** in the left pane.
+   The Approver can also get to the **All Approvals** page by clicking **Approvals Pending** from the left pane.

-2. The Approver clicks the **Request ID** for the change request that needs review and certifies that the included info is correct.
+2. The Approver clicks the expander arrow (**\/**) to the right side of the change request, showing the list of Approvers and the **Approve** and **Reject** buttons.

+3. The Approver reviews the change request, making sure it's correct.
 If the info is correct, the Approver clicks **Approve** to approve the change request.
 If the info seems incorrect, or if the app shouldn't be added to the site list, the Approver clicks **Reject**.

    An email is sent to the Requester, the Approver(s) group, and the Administrator(s) group, with the updated status of the request.

 ## Send a reminder to the Approver(s) group
 If the change request is sitting in the approval queue for too long, the Requester can send a reminder to the group.